yankeexe/llm-rag-with-reranker-demo/README.md

 # 📑 RAG with Semantic Cache Demo Application

-Demo LLM RAG app with Semantic Caching for the YouTube video.
+Demo RAG app with Semantic Caching for the YouTube video.

 🚨 NOTE: **Requires `Python > 3.10` with  `SQLite > 3.35`**